Optimal Stopping Methodology for the Secretary Problem with Random Queries: Optimizing the Success Probability

 where for the third equality we used the fact that the indicators $\I_{\cB_{t_1}^{t_K}},\ind{\Tf=t},\ind{\T_k=t_k},k=1,\ldots,K$, are measurable with respect to $\cZ_t^K$ and can therefore be placed outside the inner expectation, while for the second last equality we used \eqref{eq:lem2-1}.
 If we substitute \eqref{eq:mbifla1} into \eqref{eq:decomp0} we can rewrite the success probability as

 We can now continue with the task of optimizing \eqref{eq:decomp} over all querying times $\T_1,\ldots,\T_K$, the final time $\Tf$ and the decision functions $\D_{\T_1},\ldots,\D_{\T_K}$.
 We will achieve this goal step-by-step.
-We start by conditioning on $\{\T_K=t_K,\ldots,\T_1=t_1,\cB_{t_1}^{t_K}\}$ and first optimize over $\Tf>t_K$ followed by a second optimization over $\D_{\T_K}$.
+We start by conditioning on $\{\T_K=t_K,\ldots,\T_1=t_1,\cB_{t_1}^{t_K}\}$ and first optimize over $\Tf>t_K$, followed by a second optimization over $\D_{\T_K}$.
 This will result in an expression that depends on $\T_1,\ldots,\T_K$ and $\D_{\T_1},\ldots,\D_{\T_{K-1}}$ with a form which will turn out to be similar to \eqref{eq:decomp} but with the sum reduced by one term.
-Continuing this idea of first conditioning on the previous querying times and the corresponding $\cB$-event we are going to optimize successively over the pairs $(\Tf,\D_{\T_K}),(\T_K,\D_{\T_{K-1}}),\ldots,(\T_2,\D_{\T_1})$ and then, finally, over $\T_1$.
-The outcome of this sequence of optimizations is presented in the next theorem which constitutes our main result.
-As explained, in this theorem we will identify the optimum version of all search components and also specify the overall optimum success probability. \begin{theorem} For $t=n,n-1,\ldots,1,$ and $k=K,K-1,\ldots,0,$ define recursively in $t$ and $k$ the deterministic sequences $\{\A_t^k\},\{\U_t^k\}$ according to
+Continuing this idea of first conditioning on the previous querying times and the corresponding event $\cB$ we are going to optimize successively over the pairs $(\Tf,\D_{\T_K}),(\T_K,\D_{\T_{K-1}}),\ldots,(\T_2,\D_{\T_1})$ and then, finally, over $\T_1$.
+The outcome of this sequence of \textit{dependent} optimizations is presented in the next theorem which constitutes our main result.
+As expected, in this theorem we will identify the optimal version of all search components and also specify the overall optimal success probability. \begin{theorem} For $t=n,n-1,\ldots,1,$ and $k=K,K-1,\ldots,0,$ define recursively in $t$ and $k$ the deterministic sequences $\{\A_t^k\},\{\U_t^k\}$ by